JamesBracken/Jamies-Gym/README.md

 [Jamie's Gyms](https://jamesbracken.github.io/Jamies-Gym/)

+This webpage does not require any environmental variables or scripts

+## Acknowledgements

+### Code used
+* I did not use any code from any sources except the bootstrap library, comments are added for any bootstrap library code used
+### Tutorials

+[W3schools](https://www.w3schools.com/) Used them to read and learn more about specific code which I needed to understand further
-This webpage does not require any environmental variables or scripts [W3schools](https://www.w3schools.com/) Used them a lot for code I was not sure about [Codeinstitute](https://www.w3schools.com/) Using code institute videos I followed some of the structure for readme files
+[Codeinstitute](https://www.w3schools.com/) Using code institute videos I followed some of the structure for readme files